microshift-io/microshift/README.md

 To access the container, run the following command:
  - sudo podman exec -it microshift-okd /bin/bash

+To verify that MicroShift pods are up and running, run the following command:
+ - sudo podman exec -it microshift-okd oc get pods -A

 To uninstall MicroShift, run the following command:
  - curl -s https://raw.githubusercontent.com/microshift-io/microshift/main/src/quickclean.sh | sudo bash
 ```